micahgalos/micahgalos.github.io/content/hero/index.md

 ---
 title: 'Hello!
 My name is'
 name: 'Micah Galos'
-subtitle: 'New journey; New experiences'
+subtitle: 'New journey, new experiences'
 buttonText: 'Contact Me'
 ---

-I'm a recent graduate from the University of California, Riverside with a B.S. in Computer Engineering.
+I'm a Computer Engineering student motivated in learning new technologies and self-improvement.

+Currently, I am learning JavaScript to able to create Discord bots and websites such as this page.

+In my free time, I actively enjoy playing video games and exercising.